jiriklepl/ParCo2024-artifact/scripts/README.md

   Where `<name>` is the name of the algorithm, `<implementation>` is either `noarr` or `baseline`. `<wall-clock time>` is the measured wall-clock time in seconds with six decimal places.

-- [generate_plots.sh](generate_plots.sh): Script for generating the plots from the measured wall-clock times using `parse_data.sh` and R scripts in the root directory.
+- [generate_plots.sh](generate_plots.sh): Script for generating the plots from the measured wall-clock times using [parse_data.sh](parse_data.sh) and R scripts.

   This script generates the plots from the measured wall-clock times presented in the paper.

 - [code_compare.sh](code_compare.sh): Script for comparing the code of the original Polybench/C benchmark and the Noarr implementation.

-  This script compares the code of the original Polybench/C benchmark and the Noarr implementation and outputs the differences in the following comma-separated format (CSV) into the file `statistics.csv` in the `PolybenchC-Noarr` directory:
+  This script compares the code of the original Polybench/C benchmark and the Noarr implementation and outputs the differences in the following comma-separated format (CSV) into the file [statistics.csv](../results/statistics.csv) in the [results](../results) directory:

   ```csv
   <implementation>,<algorithm>,<lines>,<characters>,<tokens>,<gzip-size>